Creating a Cloud instance

 Wrapping up

-Once it’s finished, merge the Pull Request opened by GitHub Actions, then manually apply the license key:
+Merge the Pull Request opened by GitHub Actions, then manually apply the license key:

-make sure you pull the latest change from
+make sure you pull the latest change from main

 mi2 instance check -e $ENVIRONMENT -s $SLUG -enforce -src-license-key $LICENSE_KEY siteconfig.license-key

 In the GitHub issue, tag the assigned CE/AE the instance is ready with the following message.
-Also notify the assigned CE/AE in the Slack thread:
+Also, notify the assigned CE/AE in the Slack thread:

 Hi,

-The instance has been provisioned and set password email has been sent to the mentioned customer admin
+The instance has been provisioned and set password email has been sent to the mentioned customer admin.

 Option II - manual playbook